Recursive Tree Grammar Autoencoders: Conclusion

 \section{Conclusion}

-In this contribution, we introduced the recursive tree grammar autoencoder, a model that combines variational autoencoders with recursive neural networks and regular tree grammars.
-In particular, our approach encodes a tree with a bottom-up parser, and decodes it with a tree grammar, both controlled by learned neural networks.
-We showed experimentally that our combination of variational autoencoders, recursive nets, and grammars improves auto-encoding error, training time, and optimization performance beyond existing models that use either two of the features, but not all three.
-This is likely due to a favorable structure of the latent space which automatically groups trees with the same root.
-Future work could combine our architecture with domain-specific semantic constraints and post-processing, which could advance the state of the art in those domains.
+In this contribution, we introduced the recursive tree grammar autoencoder (RTG-AE), a novel neural network architecture that combines variational autoencoders with recursive neural networks and regular tree grammars.
+In particular, our approach encodes a tree with a bottom-up parser, and decodes it with a tree grammar, both learned via neural networks and variational autoencoding.
+In an ablation study, we showed that the unique combination of recursive processing, grammatical knowledge, and variational autoencoding improves autoencoding error, training time, and optimization performance beyond existing models that use only two of these concepts, but not all three.
+This finding can be explained by three conceptual observations: First, recursive processing follows the tree structure whereas sequential processing introduces long-range dependencies between children and parents in the tree; second, grammatical knowledge avoids obvious decoding mistakes by limiting the terminal symbols we can choose; third, variational autoencoding encourages a smooth encoding space, whereas a random encoding may exhibit unfavourable structure for sampling and optimization.
+Theoretically, we proved that RTG-AEs parse and generate trees in linear time and are expressive enough for all regular tree languages.

+In future work, one could replace more encoders and decoders with recurrent networks, such as Tree-LSTMs, and one could impose more domain-specific semantic constraints as well as post-processing mechanisms to tailor RTG-AEs to specific application domains.